-Endpoint Security Licensing — Independent Analysis
+Endpoint Security Licensing · Independent Analysis

+What Each Plan Covers, Where the Capability Gap Sits, and Why Most Organisations End Up on E5 Anyway.
 Defender for Endpoint Plan 1 prevents threats.
 Plan 2 prevents threats and hunts them after they evade prevention.
-The licensing question is whether the $13/user/month gap between P1 and P2 is justified by capabilities your security team will actually operationalise — or whether you are paying for a SOC you do not have.
+The licensing question is whether the $13/user/month gap between P1 and P2 is justified by capabilities your security team will actually operationalise.

 $0

-P1 incremental cost (included in M365 E3)
+P1 Incremental Cost (Included in M365 E3)

 $5.20